asote/tf-aws/README.md

                 ARM_TENANT_ID = "..."
                 aws_key_name = "..."

-*Create key pair for your instance from EC2 dashboard/Network & Security/Key Pairs or use Puttygen to generate private andd public keys and Terraform's AWS_KEY_PAIR resource type.
+* Create key pair for your instance from EC2 dashboard/Network & Security/Key Pairs or use Puttygen to generate private and public keys and Terraform's AWS_KEY_PAIR resource type.